hkparker/imux/README.md

 Contact
 -------

-Please feel free to contact me at hayden@hkparker.com
+Feel free to contact me at hayden@hkparker.com